Kmullen444/Comptia/1001 Notes/Networking/Network Devices/network_devices.md

 #### Often connects diverse network types
 - LAN (Local Access Network), WAN (Wide Area Network), copper, fiber
-- Chooses the most efficient roue for data, in the form of sata packets to travel across the network
+- Chooses the most efficient route for data, in the form of sata packets to travel across the network

 ### Switches
 - Allow devices to share information and talk to each other regardless of there are in a building or campus